Object Permanence ADHD: Managing It In Adults and Children

 What is ADHD?

 Attention deficit hyperactivity disorder is a common neurodevelopmental disorder initially diagnosed in children and sometimes adolescents.
-An estimated 8.4% of children and 2.5% of adults have ADHD.5 Symptoms are identifiable in school children disrupting classrooms, trouble concentrating, and hyperactive movements.6 Untreated, undiagnosed ADHD compounds as one age, leading to lifelong problems with the development of relationships, poor self-esteem, and increased self-esteem.5
+An estimated 8.4% of children and 2.5% of adults have ADHD.5 ADHD symptoms are identifiable in school children disrupting classrooms, trouble concentrating, and hyperactive movements.6 Untreated, undiagnosed ADHD compounds as one age, leading to lifelong problems with the development of relationships, poor self-esteem, and increased self-esteem.5

-Causes
+Causes of ADHD

 There is no definitive explanation of how ADHD is caused, yet research suggests it is due to genetic and non-genetic factors.
 For instance, when completing specific tasks, we see more activation in different brain regions in children without ADHD in comparison to children with ADHD.5 Additionally, children with ADHD have reduced grey and white matter in their brains.5 Finally, certain lifestyle choices, such as drinking and smoking during pregnancy, as well as exposure to toxins and premature delivery, enhance the probability of developing ADHD.

-Types of ADHD and Symptoms
+Types of ADHD Symptoms

 The term ADHD and the amount we know about the disorder has evolved over time and now serves as an umbrella term.
 Two subtypes have been identified: Inattentive (ADHD-I) and Hyperactivity impulsive (ADHD II).
 ADHD-I is considered the most common, affecting 2.95%, while ADHD-II is 2.77% of individuals.
 Both of these subtypes of ADHD are expected to have a higher prevalence in boys than girls.7